2.7

 Explorer

 The contact owns a 2017 Ford Explorer.
+The contact stated that while the vehicle was parked, the contact became aware that the front windshield A-pillar trim on the passenger's side was fractured.
+The vehicle was taken to the dealer; however, the contact was informed that the parts were not yet available.
 The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
-The contact stated while driving at 55 MPH, the driver's side A-pillar trim had detached from the vehicle.
-The local dealer was contacted.
-The vehicle was not repaired.
-The contact stated that on another occasion, while the vehicle was parked, the contact stated that the passenger-??s side A-pillar trim was loose.
-The local dealer was not contacted.
-The vehicle was not repaired.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was not made aware of the issue.
-The failure mileage was approximately 122,000.
+The manufacturer was not made aware of the failure.
+The failure mileage was 75,000.
 VIN tool confirms parts not available.

 Explorer